- Academic Affairs

 To request additional recycling bins for your area, contact the Operations and Maintenance Service Center at 6-7570.

 OM has its sights set on recycling confidential documents, too.
-They are in the process of acquiring an industrial shredder bailer.
-Confidential documents currently are disposed of in locked bins at the University and then shredded and recycled at an outside facility.
-This request would keep confidential documents in-house and cut down on costs.
+The office is in the process of acquiring an industrial shredder bailer.
+Confidential documents currently are disposed of in locked bins at the University and shredded and recycled at an outside facility.
+This request would keep confidential documents in-house and cut down costs.

-To further divert recyclable material from our waste stream, OM is looking into composting animal bedding used in research facilities, currently thrown away at an estimated rate of 3/4 ton per day (in just two of eight facilities).
+To further divert recyclable material from our waste stream, OM is looking into composting animal bedding used in research facilities, currently thrown away at an estimated rate of three-quarters of a ton per day (in just two of eight facilities).

-The University is now collecting recycling outside!
-Renovations to University Plaza Park include the addition of outdoor recycling bins—the first at the University.
+Also, the University is collecting recycling outside!
+Renovations to University Plaza Park include the addition of outdoor recycling bins — the first at the University.